Ezell Blair Jr.: Later life

 As he had been labeled a "troublemaker" for his role in the Greensboro Sit-Ins, life in Greensboro became difficult for Khazan.
 In 1965, he moved to New Bedford, Massachusetts, where he worked as a teacher and counselor for the developmentally challenged.
 In 1968, he joined the Islamic Center of New England and changed his name to Jibreel Khazan.
-Today Khazan is an oral historian, oracle, Mass-Star Story teller and lecturer.
+Today Khazan is an oral historian and lecturer.
+Following the death of Joseph McNeil on September 4, 2025, Khazan is the last surviving member of the Greensboro Four.

 Legacy

 In 1991, Khazan received an honorary doctorate of humanities degree from North Carolina A&T State University.
 In 2002, North Carolina A&T commissioned a statue to be sculpted honoring Khazan, along with the three other members of the A&T four: Franklin McCain, Joseph McNeil, and David Richmond.
 In addition, the four men each have residence halls named for them on the university campus.
 In 2010, Khazan was the recipient of the James Smithson Bicentennial Medal from the Smithsonian Institution.
 On October 12, 2021, Khazan was honored with the renaming of a city park in the west end of New Bedford, MA.